system76/tech-docs/src/models/meer7/internal-overview.md

 - M.2 2280 (NVMe) SSD slot is highlighted in yellow
 - M.2 2242 (SATA) SSD slot is highlighted in cyan
-    - Used for the optional I/O add-on in the tall model
+    - Occupied by the optional I/O add-on (if installed) in the tall model
 - 2.5" SATA ribbon connector is highlighted in green
     - Only used in the tall model
 - Wireless card (underneath the NVMe SSD) is highlighted in red